Integrate with multiple core business systems.

 - A delta refresh option is available for users to leverage to speed up refresh performance by only sending net changes in data.

 - The platform expects that there may be multiple sources required to populate a single record in the platform.
 For example, it is common for the ERP to contain core Product data which is augmented from a PIM, and a marketer is responsible for manually adding documents.
 All of these data sources can populate different fields on the same Product record.

 - Integrations can be easily configured or customized to meet unique ERP and/or business logic requirements.

 - InsiteCommerce supports external order processing integration & PunchOut through a set of cXML-based APIs.
 These can be leveraged to systematically process orders from IoT/M2M services & products, OCR providers, EDI providers, etc.; leveraging the existing business logic already built within the platform to support traditional eCommerce.

-“InsiteCommerce is really an outstanding product for the .NET developers.
-It was fundamentally built with the idea that the product will be extended for customers need.
-These extension points, where developers have lots of flexibility to enhance the product for their clients.”Himadri ChakrabartiDirector of Technology - Nish Tech
+“InsiteCommerce is a really outstanding product for .NET developers.
+It was built with the fundamental idea that it can be extended to fit the customer’s needs.
+These extension points give developers a lot of flexibility to enhance the product for their clients.”Himadri ChakrabartiDirector of Technology - Nish Tech